-- Expectations that make anything less a disappointment
+- Expectations that make anything less of a disappointment

 - Perfectionism that makes us feel we are never quite ready

-- Risk aversion so we convince ourselves we need to know a little more
+- Risk aversion that convinces us we need to know a little more

 - Procrastination that assures us we have plenty of time

-- Lack of confidence and belief in ourselves so we surely don’t know enough
+- Lack of confidence and belief in ourselves that tells us we surely don’t know enough

 - “I’m too ________” syndrome that keeps us stuck believing that we are too young, too old, too female or too different to know the right answer

-In my research about “Wave Makers” for my book Make Waves, I discovered that those who started big changes were extraordinary because of their thoughts that drove optimism, resilience, belief in themselves and others, as well as the confidence to keep learning.
+In my research about “Wave Makers” for my book Make Waves, I discovered that those who started big changes were extraordinary because of their thoughts that drove optimism, resilience, belief in themselves and others, and the confidence to keep learning.

-Here are tips for getting your mind right before your next big meeting, event or even a holiday gathering—and for stopping your head from tripping you up:
+Here are tips to stop your head from tripping you up before your next big meeting, event or even a holiday gathering:

 1. Ask yourself how you can contribute.